aste/GoGoDo/README.md

-# tododo
+# GoGoDo
-A to-do list web-app for managing everything from everyday tasks to larger projects
+GoGoDo is a ToDo-list web-app for managing everything from everyday tasks to larger projects